Breeding Disease-Resistant Roses

-There are more than 20,000 commercial rose cultivars, most of which are complex tetraploid or triploid hybrids derived from eight to ten wild diploid and a few tetraploid rose species.
-Rose breeding has harnessed the specific ability to produce cultivars with the desired combinations of color, form, fragrance, and hardiness.
+There are many thousands of commercial rose cultivars in circulation, most of which are complex tetraploid or triploid hybrids derived from eight to ten wild diploid and a few tetraploid rose species.
+Rose breeding has predominantly focused on the development of cultivars with the desired combinations of color, form, fragrance, and cold hardiness.

-For the last 200 years, rose breeders have made tremendous advances in the development of better rose flower types and plant growth types.
-A rainbow of colors and a wide spectrum of flower and plant forms are available today.
-While we owe much to those who created this cornucopia of beauty, extensive research remains to be done.
-Little sustained effort has been devoted to developing sustainable rose cultivars – those well adapted to the abiotic (heat, cold, salt, drought) and biotic (disease and pests) stresses in our gardens.
+For the last 200 years, rose breeders have made tremendous advances, and a rainbow of colors and a wide spectrum of flower and plant forms are available.
+We owe much to those who created this cornucopia of beauty.
+However, extensive research remains to be done.
+Too little effort has been devoted to developing sustainable rose cultivars – those well adapted to the abiotic (heat, cold, salt, drought) and biotic (disease and pests) stresses in our gardens.
 And this is what consumers want – beautiful well-adapted roses that need a minimum of maintenance.

-The Rose Breeding and Genetics Program is a multidisciplinary team that combines the traditional sciences of breeding, genetics, plant pathology, entomology, and plant physiology with the newly developing tools of biotechnology.
+The Rose Breeding and Genetics Program uses a multidisciplinary team to combine the traditional sciences of breeding, genetics, plant pathology, entomology, and plant physiology with the tools of biotechnology.
 The main objective is to develop unique sources of disease-resistant germplasm and the methodology to rapidly incorporate these adaptation traits into our commercial roses.
 We do this by taking a coordinated transdisciplinary approach that involves collaborative research, demonstration trials, and close cooperation with the industry and rose community.